Who We Are

 August 2016 approval to expand forest license K2O area to accommodate an additional 15,500m3 of conifer and 2,000m3 of deciduous volume to license

-December 2016 approved for a second uplift of 60,000m3 to salvage remaining pine beetle volumes.
+December 2016 – Approved for a second uplift of 60,000m3 to salvage remaining pine beet

 Board of Directiors

 Click on this site to view the British Columbia Community Forest Association program.
 Lots of information here on Community Forests all over British Columbia.

 Click on this interactive site to see various map views of the community forest.
 Layers of harvesting planted blocks and planned blocks can be viewed from this site.
 You can also see photo imagery layers and land management zones among other forest attribute layers.